Economics (ECON)College of Behavioral and Social Sciences

 Lecturers: H. Abbasi Alikamar, M. Copelman, K. Dayaratna, N. Montgomery, E. Moody, J. Neri (Senior Lecturer), J. Sabelhaus, N. Sarna, S. Scandizzo, J. Straub, S. Verma

 Professors Emeriti: C. Almon, R. Bennett, R. Betancourt, F. Brechling, C. Clague, J. Cumberland, R. Dardis, C. Harris, C. Hulten, H. Kelejian, M. McGuire, P. Meyer, M. Polakoff, T. Schelling (Distinquished University Professor), R. Schwab, P. Wonnacott

 Economists study a wide range of phenomena using analytical methods which describe how people and collections of people behave and interact.
 Many economists define their profession as the analysis of decisions made in the context of scarcity.
 Economics can also be described as the study of the production, pricing, and distribution of goods and services within societies.
 Economists study such issues as inflation, unemployment, poverty, environmental quality, financial markets, and international trade.
 Economists also apply their methods of analysis to such diverse areas as crime, health care, discrimination, and the problems of developing countries.

 Courses offered by this department may be found under the following acronym: ECON.
-As a large, diverse department, courses are offered in all of the major fields of economic study.
-Many courses analyze the role of the government and public policies impacting economic outcomes, while others focus on developing advanced applications of economic theories and methodologies.
+As a large, diverse department, courses are offered in many of the major fields of economic study.
+Several courses analyze the role of the government policies impacting economic outcomes, while others focus on developing advanced applications of economic theories and methodologies.

 Program Learning Outcomes